 All participants were eating the same amount of proteins (1.5 grams of protein per kg) during both time periods.

-In the first 10 days, they all been on a moderate calorie deficit, where in the last 10 days they all ate calorie intake at the maintenance level.
+In the first 10 days, everyone was on a moderate calorie deficit, whereas in the last 10 days, everybody ate at the maintenance level.

-The results?
-The results showed that during the energy deficit period, on average, the muscle protein synthesis reduced by 19%.
+The results showed that during the energy deficit period, on average, the muscle protein synthesis was reduced by 19%.

 This means it only took 10 days of moderate dieting to significantly lower the ability to maintain a lean body mass (source).

-NOTE: Please note that during this study, the amount of protein was 1.5 grams per kg of bodyweight, which is considered as twice as much as recommended daily allowance.
+NOTE: Please note that during this study, the amount of protein was 1.5 grams per kg of body weight, which is considered twice more than recommended daily allowance.
 Yet still, it was not efficient to maintain optimal protein synthesis.